i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 <div style="height:20px; width:100%; background-color:#B9EBF2; display:block;">&nbsp;</div>
 #### Callovian
-The working definition is the first occurrence of the ammonite genus _Kepplerites_ (_Kosmoceratidae_) which marks the base of _Macrocephalites herveyi_ Zone in sub-Boreal province of Great Britain to southwest Germany.
+The current working definition is the first occurrence of the ammonite genus _Kepplerites_ (_Kosmoceratidae_) which marks the base of _Macrocephalites herveyi_ Zone in sub-Boreal province of Great Britain to southwest Germany.

 The [Callovian working group](http://jurassic.ru/callovian.htm) who are completing research to define the base of the Callovian Stage is convened by Dr. Eckhard Mönnig, Naturkunde-Museum Coburg, Park 6, D-96450 Coburg, Germany, e.moennig[AT]naturkunde-museum-coburg.de